new92/InstaTools/Tracker/README.md

 # Tracker 👻
 Tracker is a Python script designed to monitor and maintain a record of a user's Instagram followers and followings.
-With Tracker, you can effortlessly keep tabs on changes in your Instagram network over time, making it a valuable tool for social media enthusiasts, influencers, and businesses looking to manage their online presence.
+With Tracker, you can effortlessly keep tabs on changes in your Instagram network over time, making it a valuable tool for social media enthusiasts, influencers, and businesses looking to manage their online presence. **Works both for public and private accounts**

 > If you like this repository feel free to star and/or fork it.
 It really helps me to continue creating repos like these.